RO2:GOTW historical notes

 Public summaries describe the Korean open beta shrinking to fewer active servers, with once-busy areas becoming quiet.

-Gravity closed The Gate of the World after several rework attempts.
-The original version was effectively scrapped rather than commercially launched as planned.
+Gravity closed The Gate of the World after rework attempts.
+The original version was effectively set aside rather than becoming the long-running sequel.

 Legend of the Second replaces it

-The later Ragnarok Online 2: Legend of the Second arrived as a different remake direction, returning closer to RO1-style systems while keeping a 3D engine.
+The later Ragnarok Online 2: Legend of the Second arrived as a different remake direction, closer to RO1-style systems while remaining a 3D MMO.

 Design memory